 Signs of LOW risk projection

 Organizations with low risk projection capabilities often display either an unrealistically optimistic outlook for how a threat is going to develop or a misunderstanding of the underlying causes.
-If an office is forced to close due to winter weather, these companies will be tempted to set unrealistic expectations for when the office will be able to reopen.
-If a forecast changes, they may be inflexible, or in denial of what the experts conclude.
+If an office is forced to close due to winter weather, these companies may be tempted to set unrealistic expectations for when the office will be able to reopen.
+If a forecast changes, they may be inflexible or in denial of what the experts conclude.

 Signs of HIGH risk projection